-Most hostels in Europe, Australia and New Zealand actually ban sleeping bags due to concerns over bed bugs, and even the smallest ones add extra bulk and weight to your luggage.
+Most hostels in Europe, Australia, and New Zealand ban sleeping bags completely due to concerns over bed bugs, and even the smallest ones add extra bulk and weight to your luggage.

-A sleeping bag liner, on the other hand, has accompanied me on every trip.
-It packs up into a tiny ball, and is so light I don't even notice it's in my bag.
-It's more than enough bedding for warm climates, and adds extra insulation if I do happen to get cold at night.
+A sleeping bag liner, however, is a different story.
+It packs up into a tiny ball, and is so light you won't even notice it's in your bag.
+It's more than enough bedding for warm climates, and adds extra insulation if you do happen to get cold at night.

-It also serves as protection against bed bugs, mosquitoes and other insects while I sleep, which justifies its inclusion by itself.
+It also serves as protection against bed bugs, mosquitoes, and other insects while you sleep, which in many parts of the world can justify its inclusion by itself.